5 surprising things your toaster oven can cook

 Sometimes, nothing else hits the spot like a brat.
 When the urge strikes, enlist the aid of your toaster oven.
 There's no boiling necessary, either.
 I just tossed my pack of smoked cheddar bratwurst, fresh and sourced from Kroger, onto a roasting pan.

-It took a quick 5 minutes to preheat the Breville Smart Oven ($180 at Amazon.com) to 400 degrees Fahrenheit (200 Celsius).
+It took a quick 5 minutes to preheat the Breville Smart Oven to 400 degrees Fahrenheit (200 Celsius).
 Thirty minutes later, my sausages were cooked through.
 I recommend roasting them for 5 to 10 minutes longer though, if you prefer more caramelized casings with crunch.

 Use a little caution, too.
 These links tend to squirt juice as they heat up.
 Be ready to shut the oven off at the first sign of smoke, or worse, fire.